hikogui/hikogui/docs/CONTRIBUTING.md

-Contributing to the TTauri project
+Contributing to the HikoGUI project
 ==================================

 Issues
 ------

-When you want to suggest a new feature, an improvement or file a bug report you can do so through an [issue](https://github.com/ttauri-project/ttauri/issues).
+When you want to suggest a new feature, an improvement or file a bug report you can do so through an [issue](https://github.com/hikogui/hikogui/issues).

-The easiest way to contribute is by reporting issues with ttauri.
+The easiest way to contribute is by reporting issues with hikogui.
-When reporting an issue with ttauri, make sure to clearly state:
+When reporting an issue with hikogui, make sure to clearly state:

  - The machine setup: "Windows 10 with RenderDoc installed."
- - The steps to reproduce: "I build ttauri in x64-MSVC-Debug, then run ttauri\_demo from Visual Studio"
+ - The steps to reproduce: "I build hikogui in x64-MSVC-Debug, then run hikogui\_demo from Visual Studio"
  - The outcome you expected: "I expected to see log messages in the Output window"
  - The actual outcome: "I get no output at all" or "I get a exception at line 123 of log.hpp"